 To make a reservation, go to the Supper Club Reservation page under Reserve and fill out a questionnaire for EACH member of your party.
 Donations are cash only.
 Envelopes with each diner’s name will be provided at the end of each meal.
 Requested donation is $95.

 Hush is located a few blocks from U Street in northwest DC.
 There is limited street parking in front of the home, and the U Street/Cardozo metro is a short 5 minute walk away.
-Exact address, directions and menu will be emailed the morning of the supper.
+Exact address, directions, and menu will be emailed the morning of your supper.

 The food is predominately from the northwestern state of Gujarat.
 The religious food rules of the Jains will be observed in almost all dishes.
 All meals are vegetarian but include yogurt, milk, and ghee (clarified butter).
 Yogurt, milk, ghee and most vegetables will be organic and local produce will be purchased when available.
 Hush uses the freshest ingredients possible.
 Each meal will include a complimentary cocktail, appetizers with chutney, two to three vegetables with bread, rice and dal, dessert, and masala chai.
 Wine and beer are BYOB.

 Hush seating is like a Hush meal – family style.
 There is a large table in the dining room that seats 12.
 Whether out with friends, on a date, alone on a Saturday night, or traveling from a faraway land, please join us at the social table.
 As a guest said recently, “I arrived a stranger and left feeling like family.”